VandyHacks/VHF2018-prereg/README.md

     npm run dev     # starts webpack dev server, with hot reload

     ### NOTE: todo: proxy webpack-dev-server to our own server?
+    ### The webpack-dev-server doesn't write to disk.
+It serves the result from memory.

 Linting: